ahmedabadawi/uml2svg/readme.md

 - [X] Merge the parser into the uml2svg.Uml2svg class to encapsulate the parsing and rendering behind the same interface
 - [ ] Expose the diagram model to the client
-- [ ] Allow attaching events tp the diagram model
+- [ ] Allow attaching events to the diagram model
 - [X] Expose parsing errors and warnings (line#, line text, and error/warning)
 - [ ] Sample App - Add clear functionality
 - [X] Sample App - Show parsing errors and warnings